 - A good way to level all your active pets is to have them all participate during a battle (without dying).

-- If your active pet has low health, switch it out with one of your other pets using ‘button four’ on the action bar.
+- If your active pet has low health, Switch it out with one of your other pets (button four on the action bar).
 This uses a turn.

 - The harder fights give you bonus difficulty points – either from higher quality pets (rare, uncommon, etc.) or the level/length of the fight.

-- Active pets heal a portion of their health after every fight, as long as they played at least one turn.
+- Pets heal a portion of their health as long as they were active for at least one turn.
 The amount healed is 50% of the damage taken.